fastmcp-me/mcp-server-infranodus/README.md

 - Identify the main topical clusters in discourse without missing the important nuances (works better than standard LLM workflows)
 - Identify the content gaps in any discourse (helpful for content creation and research)
 - Generate new knowledge graphs from any text and use them to augment your LLM responses
+- Save and retrieve entities and relations from memory using the knowledge graphs

 ### Available Tools